-Identity and data security is a priority for DevSecOps in the public cloud.
+Identity and data security are a priority for DevSecOps in the public cloud.
 Accounts, access, permissions, and privileges have become popular targets in recent cybersecurity attacks on the cloud.
 A well-established identity and data governance policy will significantly reduce the risks of data breaches in your cloud.

 DevSecOps teams can help companies achieve safer data management through a comprehensive IAM strategy that works across multiple cloud platforms.
 While identity strategies may differ, general guidelines can help cloud users achieve the Principle of Least Privilege and stay there.